sebspion/reqs/draft-selander-lake-reqs.md

 # Acknowledgments
 {: numbered="no"}

-The authors want to thank Karthik Bhargavan, Eric Rescorla, Michael Richardson, and Claes Tidestav for providing valuable input.
+The authors want to thank Richard Barnes, Karthik Bhargavan, Eric Rescorla, Michael Richardson, and Claes Tidestav for providing valuable input.